scale-it/algo-builder/docs/guide/execute-transaction.md

 # Execute Transaction

-`executeTx` is a high level function which can be used to perform transactions on Algorand Network.
+`executeTx` is a high level method of Deployer  which can be used to perform transactions on Algorand Network.
 It supports every transaction (atomic or single) which is possible in network.
-Ex: Deploy ASA/App, Opt-In, Transfers, Delete, Destroy etc. `executeTx` takes `ExecParams` or `ExecParams[]` as parameter.
+Ex: Deploy ASA/App, Opt-In, Transfers, Delete, Destroy etc. `executeTx` takes `ExecParams[]` as parameter.
-If you pass an array of `ExecParams`, it will be considered as `atomic transaction`.
+If the lenght of `ExecParams` array is greater than one, it will be considered as `atomic transaction`.
 In below sections we will demonstrate how to pass these parameters.

 Note: For each parameter `type` and `sign` fields are mandatory.